cssr-tools/pyopmnearwell/README.md

 pip install -r dev-requirements.txt
 ```

-See the [_installation_](https://cssr-tools.github.io/pyopmnearwell/installation.html) for further details on building OPM Flow from the master branches
-in Linux, Windows, and macOS, as well as the opm Python package and LaTeX dependencies.
+See the [_installation_](https://cssr-tools.github.io/pyopmnearwell/installation.html) for further details on building OPM Flow from the master branches in Linux, Windows, and macOS, as well as the opm and tensorflow Python packages and LaTeX dependencies.

 ## Running pyopmnearwell
 You can run _pyopmnearwell_ as a single command line: